Merger control in Romania: overview

 To conditionally clear the transaction, based on the commitments undertaken by the parties for removing any impediment, while imposing obligations or conditions on the parties aimed at ensuring the observance by the parties of the proposed commitments.

 However, the Competition Law also provides that, if the Competition Council does not issue a decision within the deadlines mentioned above, the notified transaction is considered approved.
+In practice, the council usually observes these terms.
+However, in the majority of cases, the Competition Council requests additional information on the transaction (following the submission of the notification form), therefore delaying the moment when the notification becomes effective.

 The submission of commitments will have an effect on the Phase I and Phase II timetables (see Question 10).